 They come in canvas, leather, nylon, and many other materials.

+This first one can even be worn as a belt.
 It’s not only space-saving, but super-handy.

 Especially if you have little ones who like to experiment with your art supplies (wink, wink).